charlottegiseleweil/pdm_report/src/03_Litt_review.md

 There are also specific measures for robustness, based on the amount of times, accross many runs in different states of the world, leading to desired solutions, i.e the cases where all criterias are met .
 Robustness measures of two types: **regret and satisficing measures**.
 The former seek to minimize expected loss, that is differences from an ideal solution due to deep uncertainties; the latter seek to maximize the good solutions [@Hadka2015].

 Robustness of an output is contingent upon the consistency between multiple runs leading to this output, under varying conditions.
-Therefore, spatial metrics measuring agreement between multiple runs, as detailed in sections (section {number}) can be used for assessing robustness, and will not be repeated here, to avoid redundancy.
+Therefore, spatial metrics measuring agreement between multiple runs, as detailed in sections \ref{sec:metricsmultrunscat} and \ref{sec:metricsmultrunscont} can be used for assessing robustness, and will not be repeated here, to avoid redundancy.

 Furthermore, there is an approach specific to robustness in the context of decision making.
 Methods based on the **breakeven point** inquire about the magnitude of change that would result in changing the decision.
 The breakeven ratio is defined as the prioritization score of the best choice over the prioritization score of the second best choice.
 This metric applied to spatial data result in prioritization score breakeven maps, which are efficient displays of how much the prioritization score of the chosen category would need to be reduced before switching to the second best category [@RIOS]